Domino Harvey: Addiction and death

 Harvey entered drug rehabilitation clinics four times; each stay was funded by her mother.
 Scott claims that Harvey and the bounty hunters with whom she worked would often keep drugs they found when arresting criminals.
-Martinez has said that they used marijuana, cocaine, and heroin.
-In 1997, Harvey traveled to a drug rehabilitation clinic in Hawaii.
+Martinez has said that they used marijuana, cocaine and heroin.
+In 1997, Harvey went to a drug rehabilitation clinic in Hawaii.
 She lived in Hawaii for two years.
 In 2001, having returned to California, she attempted to become a bounty hunter again but was unable to find work with her previous employer.

 In 2003, Harvey was arrested on charges of possession of crystal methamphetamine after sheriff's deputies found the drug at her home while investigating a burglar alarm call-out.
-She pleaded guilty and attended a treatment program; the arrest was consequently removed from her criminal record.
+She pleaded guilty and attended a treatment program; the arrest was consequently expunged from her criminal record.
 In May 2005, Harvey was arrested on federal charges of trafficking methamphetamine; she maintained that she was innocent.
 She spent three weeks in the Metropolitan Detention Center, Los Angeles.
 She posted $1 million bail and was placed under house arrest, staying at her home in West Hollywood.
 While under house arrest, Harvey wore an electronic monitoring ankle bracelet.

 Harvey continually denied that she was a drug trafficker, claiming to have been set up.
 While under house arrest, she lived with a person whom she had hired as a "sober guardian" to help her refrain from drug use.
 On the night of 27 June 2005, her aide discovered her unconscious in her bath.
 She was taken to a hospital but could not be resuscitated.
 The Los Angeles County Department of Medical Examiner-Coroner determined that she had overdosed on the painkiller drug fentanyl.